 The summary of survey responses can:

-- assist with development or update of your whole-school health improvement action plan (part of the School Health Check)
+- help develop or update your whole-school health improvement action plan (part of the School Health Check)

 - help you plan and deliver more effective PSHE education tailored to your school community

 - inform planning of targeted support services and pastoral care practice

 - provide evidence for Ofsted inspections on whole-school improvement work

 Schools and colleges taking up the survey get support materials.
 These guide staff on the safe, anonymous completion of the survey.